hannesdatta/thesis-guide/content/contact/_index.md

 date: 2020-05-19T09:00:00+02:00
 ---

-This companion has been published by [Hannes Datta](https://hannesdatta.com).
-It builds upon the work of several of Hannes's former colleagues and advisors, all of which are listed (hopefully in a complete sense) in the [acknowledgements section](acknowledgements).
+Conducting your research and writing a paper, whether it's for your Master degree or your PhD, can be a challenging experience.
+Luckily, you're not the first one to go through that process.

+This guide seeks to accompany you on your research journey.
+It has been published by [Hannes Datta](https://hannesdatta.com), who wishes to [acknowledge his former colleagues and advisors](acknowledgements) for valuable lessons learnt, and for sharing some of their own material.

 Want to know more about Hannes and his research?
 Please checkout his [personal website](https://hannesdatta.com) and [research profile at Tilburg University](https://tiu.nu/datta).